 Don’t forget the egg wash!

 Glazing your pastry with a beaten egg just before baking might seem gratuitous but it makes all the difference.
-The addition of the egg wash results in a golden brown and shiny pastry once you remove it from the oven, making it Instagram-ready.
+The addition of the egg wash results in a golden brown and shiny pastry once it’s removed from the oven, making it Instagram-ready.

 Happy cooking!
 If you take a pic of your gorgeous chicken pie, be sure to tag us @Food24_sa.